pelmesh619/pelmesh619/README.md

+### About Me

+- 🏛️ A Software Engineering student at ITMO University
-- 🔭 I’m currently working on [physics_demos](https://github.com/pelmesh619/physics_demos)
+- 🔭 I’m currently working on [itmo_conspects](https://github.com/pelmesh619/itmo_conspects)
-- 🌱 I’m currently learning nothing 😼
+- 🌱 I’m currently learning Rust 🦀 and Machine Learning 🎰
-- 🏛️ I'm currently studing at ITMO University
-- 👯 I’m looking to collaborate on anything (not sure i will be useful)
+- 👯 I’m looking to collaborate on interesting projects (not sure i will be useful)
-- 📚 Currently I know: Python, C++, RUST, LaTeX, C#, JavaScript
-- 📫 How to reach me: [t.me/pelmeshke](https://t.me/pelmeshke); don't hesitate to write me
+- 📫 How to reach me: [t.me/pelmeshke](https://t.me/pelmeshke) – don't hesitate to write me
-- 😄 Pronouns: he/he/he
-- ⚡ Fun fact: i like qiwi

-- 🏆 My top projects:
+- 🛠️ Here are the technologies and languages I've worked with:`Python`, `C++`, `Rust`, `Java`, `C#`, `JavaScript`, `LaTeX`

+### My Top Projects

+*   [itmo_conspects](https://github.com/pelmesh619/itmo_conspects) – An ongoing repository of conspects for the Software Engineering program at ITMO
-  * [PelUserbot 2.0](https://github.com/pelmesh619/PelUserbot-2.0), a powerful userbot for Telegram
+*   [PelUserbot-2.0](https://github.com/pelmesh619/PelUserbot-2.0) – A powerful and modular userbot for Telegram written in Python
-  * [Hamming archiver](https://github.com/pelmesh619/my_archiver), my error-correcting archiver that uses Hamming code
+*   [my_archiver](https://github.com/pelmesh619/my_archiver) – An error-correcting archiver implementation using Hamming codes written in C++
-  * [ITMO Conspects](https://github.com/pelmesh619/itmo_conspects), conspects of subjects in Software Engineering at ITMO
-  * [splimer](https://github.com/pelmesh619/splimer), program for splitting large files and directories into smaller ones
+*   [splimer](https://github.com/pelmesh619/splimer) – A utility for splitting large files and directories into smaller, manageable parts written in Rust

-- 😼 Feel free to contribute to my projects

-- 📊📈📉 Some of my stats from wakatime.com:
+*   [physics_demos](https://github.com/pelmesh619/physics_demos) – Demonstrations of physical laws and principals written in JavaScript

+### My Coding Stats

+Here's a look at my coding activity (powered by WakaTime):

 <a href="https://wakatime.com"><img src="https://wakatime.com/share/@pelmeshke/fc5fca3b-0452-4389-9d89-3a9289987756.svg"/></a>

 <a href="https://wakatime.com"><img src="https://wakatime.com/share/@pelmeshke/503fba4c-53a6-48b0-9847-8229604672eb.svg" width="500px"/></a>

+---

+😼 Feel free to explore my repositories and contribute – issues and pull requests are welcome!